Garry Parker: Club career

 Forest sold England midfielder Neil Webb to Manchester United in the summer of 1989, and despite buying Ireland international John Sheridan, Parker was moved into his favoured central midfield position for the next season and Sheridan was quickly sold on.
 He received a second League Cup winners' medal as Forest retained the trophy with victory over Oldham Athletic in 1990, a team that included Parker's former Luton and Hull teammate Frankie Bunn.

-After two losing FA Cup semi-finals in his career, Parker finally reached the final with Forest in 1991, where they faced Tottenham Hotspur Forest eventually lost the game 2–1 after extra time via a Des Walker own goal.
+After two losing FA Cup semi-finals with Forest, Parker finally reached the final with Forest in 1991, where they faced Tottenham Hotspur Forest eventually lost the game 2–1 after extra time via a Des Walker own goal.

 In November 1991, Parker left Forest to join Aston Villa for £650,000.
 Villa won the League Cup in 1994 and Parker made three appearances during their cup run, but didn't play in the final itself.
-After falling out of favour with Ron Atkinson he then returned to Division Two football to join Leicester City, winning promotion via the play-offs in his first season.
+After falling out of favour with Ron Atkinson, new Villa manager Brian Little sold him to Leicester City in early 1995.
+He was unable to prevent their relegation from the Premier League that season, but played a big part in their promotion via the play-offs a year later.
 Parker scored Leicester's equaliser in the final against Crystal Palace and was named as Leicester's player of the season.
 He also played as they won the League Cup in 1997, his third winners medal in the competition.

 Parker's last game for Leicester was on 30 January 1999 at Middlesbrough.